- What to see

 Take part in the Barcelona Half Marathon!

-Get off the couch and take part in the Barcelona Half Marathon on 11 February 2018 along with the almost 10,000 other participants who have signed up.
+Get off the couch and take part in the Barcelona Half Marathon on 10 February 2019 along with almost 16,000 other participants who have signed up.
 Anyone can apply to run this 13 mile race (21km) so don’t miss out!

 Before the race, you will have to go and collect your number from Las Arenas Shopping Centre on Gran Via de les Corts Catalanes 373 – 385, which is next to Plaza Espanya.
 Once you have collected your number, you can get changed at the Municipal Sports Centre Estació del Nord on Calle de Napòls, 42 – 44.
 They will be open on race day from 7am until 12 noon.